JunHao-Zhu/nirvana/README.md

-# Mahjong: LLM-powered Multi-modal Native Data Lake
+# Mahjong: Revolutionize Multi-modal Data Analytics with LLMs

 from zero to hero

 ## TODO
-1. build dataframe, Pandas is a good start like [LOTUS](https://github.com/lotus-data/lotus).
+- [x] Build dataframe that supports image data.
+Pandas is a good start like [LOTUS](https://github.com/lotus-data/lotus).
-2. build semantic operators by referencing [LOTUS](https://github.com/lotus-data/lotus) and [DocETL](https://github.com/ucbepic/docetl).
+- [ ] Build semantic operators by referencing [LOTUS](https://github.com/lotus-data/lotus) and [DocETL](https://github.com/ucbepic/docetl).
+- [ ] Build our dataframe independent of Pandas, like [Meerkat](https://github.com/HazyResearch/meerkat).
+- [ ] Optimizations for operators and operator orchastration.
+- [ ] Optimizations for connector to external databases and data lakes.

 ## Tutorial